-Decisions taken relevant to the different elements of the foundation phase information and evidence can be documented and referred back to later.
-Different decisions taken at different times throughout the on-going process will influence the discussions taken many months (possibly a year ahead) in regard to the options for management phase.
+Decisions taken relevant to the different elements of the base line phase information and evidence can be documented and referred back to later.
+Different decisions taken at different times throughout the on-going process will influence the discussions taken many months ahead (possibly a year ahead) regarding the options for management phase.